Research in Chemistry

 How Do I Get Involved in Research

 One of the advantages of getting a chemistry degree from UIS is the requirement to conduct an original research project.
-This requirement is fulfilled by earning four (4) credits of CHE 400 Undergraduate Research.
+This requirement is fulfilled by taking CHE 302, a course based undergraduate research experience or earning three (3) credits of CHE 400 Undergraduate Research.
 These credits can be earned on campus in a project with one of the Chemistry Department faculty, another faculty member in the Natural Science Division, or in an off-campus research internship, such as those available at the Southern Illinois University School of Medicine.
-The four credits of CHE 400 meet the University requirements for 3 credits of ECCE Engaged Citizenship (the additional credit can be applied toward an ECCE Elective).
+The three credits of CHE 400 meet the University requirements for ECCE Engaged Citizenship (the additional credit can be applied toward an ECCE Elective).
 Contact a Chemistry faculty member to discuss possible projects or to get approval of a research opportunity outside the department, then fill out the CHE 400 application.